 When we have a new baby, many of us often find that talking about sleep causes others to offer (often unwanted) suggestions for how we can (or ‘should’) encourage our baby to sleep more.
 Although we all know that the first few months with a baby will involve disrupted nights, our expectations for how long this lasts, and our understanding of how normal infant sleep develops can be unclear or unrealistic, and comments from others can be worrying: Am I doing it right?
 Is there something wrong with my baby?

 At some point during their baby’s first months of life, most parents wonder whether there is something they could — even should — be doing to ‘help’ their baby sleep longer, deeper, better, or through the night.

-As sleep deprivation continues, we may search for bright ideas for getting a ‘good night’s sleep’, or we may be tempted to try out the suggestions of family, friends, or well-wishers.
-But how do we know these ideas or suggestions are safe, that they won't affect our infant's health, or have long-term consequences?
+As parental sleep deprivation builds, we may search for tips on getting a ‘good night’s sleep’, or we may be tempted to try out the suggestions of family, friends, or well-wishers.
+But how do we know these suggestions are safe, healthy for our baby, or won’t have long-term negative consequences?

-In cases where we are unhappy with our infant’s sleep development it may not be the baby that is problematic, but our expectations regarding sleep and babies’ needs.
+In cases where we are unhappy with our infant’s sleep development it may not be the baby that is problematic, but our expectations regarding sleep and babies’ needs are not accurate.